ChaoticPumpkin/YW-Research/README.md

-# YW-Research
+# Yo-kai Watch Research
-Tools, resources, and documentation on Yo-kai watch files and inner-workings
+Tools, resources, and documentation on Yo-kai watch files and inner-workings.

 ## Tools
 * [XtractQuery - Can decompress XQ32 to plaintext and back](https://github.com/onepiecefreak3/XtractQuery)